AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 If you decide that the offer can be used for other experiences, you can create a custom offer and [add it to the library](#adding-a-custom-offer-to-a-library).
 For information about using the Offers console to create a reusable offer, see [Add an Offer to an Offer Library](/help/sites-cloud/authoring/personalization/offers.md#add-an-offer-to-an-offer-library).

 1. Select the experience to which you are adding the offer.
-1. To reveal the component menu, click or tap the targeted component to which you are adding the offer.
+1. To reveal the component menu, select the targeted component to which you are adding the offer.

    ![Adding an offer](../assets/targeted-component-menu.png)

-1. Click or tap the + icon.
+1. Select the + icon.

    The content of the Default offer is used as the offer for the current experience.

-1. Click or tap the offer to reveal the offer menu, then click or tap the edit icon.
+1. Select the offer to reveal the offer menu, then select the edit icon.

    ![Target component toolbar](../assets/targeted-offer-menu.png)